senakotan/senakotan/README.md

 ## 👩🏻‍💻 About Me

-Final-year Electrical Electronics and Computer Engineering student focused on building intelligent software systems, embedded solutions, and scalable backend applications.
+Electrical Electronics and Computer Engineering student focused on building intelligent software systems, embedded solutions, and scalable backend applications.
 I work at the intersection of backend development, AI integration, edge systems, and hardware-software co-design.

 ---